gnachman/iterm2-website/source/_includes/3.0/documentation-triggers.md

 When <i>Instant</i> is set, the trigger will fire once per line as soon as the match occurs, without waiting for a newline.
 This was added for the benefit of the <i>Open Password Manager</i> trigger, since password prompts usually are not followed by a newline.
 This may cause certain regular expressions (for example, ".*") to match less than they otherwise might.

 #### Example
-The <a href="https://github.com/mmastrac/iterm2-zmodem">iTerm2-zmodem</a> project demonstrates hooking up iTerm2 to zmodem upload and download.
+The [iTerm2-zmodem](https://github.com/RobberPhex/iTerm2-zmodem) project demonstrates hooking up iTerm2 to zmodem upload and download.